 8. Opt for multi-functional islands

-Portable kitchen island ideas are a brilliant small kitchen storage solution, allowing you to create a vertical space that you can adapt to your needs.
+Portable kitchen island ideas, like the one shown above, offer brilliant small kitchen storage solutions, allowing you to create a vertical space that you can adapt to your needs.

 9. Add storage helpers